kxdang/kiendang.me/content/blog/060-propofol/index.md

 In my previous post, I did research about my experience with [ciprofloxacin](/053-cipro-zzz/) and how that antibiotic made me very drowsy.
 I learned that once drugs start crossing the brain blood barrier, you're going to start feeling drowsy and dizzy which is not a fun time.

-##<center>My final thoughts
+##<center>Final thoughts

 It's a very strange feeling to know that your brain completely forgot any type of pain you felt during a specific time.
 My experience with propofol felt like someone hit the power button in my brain and completely forced me to sleep without feeling tired.
-Medicine has come a long way and I feel very comforted know that drugs are well received and tolerated.
+I felt like a character in a game going through a save and then loading back only to find out time has passed.

+I had a pleasant experience with no postoperative nausea or vomiting and its definitely comforting knowing that drugs are constantly being researched and developed to reduce unwanted side effects.